Gromov-Witten Gauge Theory I

 \subsection{Sketch of the Construction}

 We explain here the construction of invariants for $[\pt/\Cs]$.
-(The invariants for $[X/\Cs]$ are built up from this special case.)

-To begin, we need a completion of the stack $\Bun_{\Cs}(g,I)$ of maps from stable marked curves to $[\pt/\Cs]$.
-Recall that defining a $\Cs$-bundle on a nodal curve $\Sigma$ is the same as defining a $\Cs$-bundle on the normalization of $\Sigma$ together with the data of identifications of the fibers at the preimages of the nodal points. $\Bun_{\Cs}(g,I)$ fails to be complete because the space of identifications over a given node is isomorphic to $\Cs$.
-Following Gieseker \cite{MR739786} and Caporaso \cite{MR1254134}, we get a completion -- denoted $\Mtwid_{g,I}([\pt/\Cs])$ -- by adding new strata which represent the limits where an identification goes to zero or infinity by allowing projective lines carrying the line bundle ${\mathcal O}_{\mb{P}^1}(1)$ to appear at the nodes.
-(Similar completions of various stacks of vector bundles on nodal curves have been studied by many authors; see the reviews \cite{MR771150, MR2105707}.
+Recall that a $\Cs$-bundle on a nodal curve $\Sigma$ is defined by a $\Cs$-bundle on the normalization of $\Sigma$ together with an identification of the two fibers at the preimages of each node.
+The stack $\Bun_{\Cs}(g,I)$ of $\Cs$-bundles over the universal stable curve fails to be complete, because the space of identifications over a given node is isomorphic to $\Cs$.
+Following Gieseker \cite{MR739786} and Caporaso \cite{MR1254134}, we add new strata which represent the limits where an identification goes to zero or infinity, by allowing projective lines carrying the line bundle ${\mathcal O}_{\mb{P}^1}(1)$ to appear at the nodes.
+The resulting stack -- denoted $\Mtwid_{g,I}([\pt/\Cs])$ -- is complete but not separated, i.e., the limit of a family of bundles exists but may not be unique.
+(Similar completions of various stacks of vector bundles on nodal curves have been studied by several authors, see \cite{MR771150, MR2105707,MR2735773}.
 Our definition was inspired by Caporaso's thesis \cite{MR1254134} and the papers of Nagaraj \& Seshadri \cite{MR1455315, MR1687729}.)

 The stack $\Mtwid_{g,I}([\pt/\Cs])$ has a forgetful map